FBI officers standing at a crime scene, illustrating the FBI fitness test guide

-How to Prepare for the FBI Physical Fitness Test
+How to Prepare for the FBI Fitness Test (PFT)

 The test itself is no mystery.
-According to the Bureau's official guidelines, the FBI fitness requirements are measured across four events: the maximum number of sit-ups in one minute, a timed 300-meter sprint, the maximum number of continuous push-ups, and a timed 1.5-mile run.
-These FBI physical fitness standards (sometimes called FBI fitness test requirements or FBI physical fitness requirements) set clear expectations.
+According to the FBI's official guidelines, the FBI physical fitness test is measured across four events: the maximum number of sit-ups in one minute, a timed 300-meter sprint, the maximum number of continuous push-ups, and a timed 1.5-mile run.
+Together these four events make up the FBI fitness test requirements every Special Agent candidate must meet.
 Each part assesses a different component of your physical readiness, from core strength and anaerobic power to upper-body and cardiovascular endurance.
+Candidates who want a structured training program built around exactly these qualities can find one through law enforcement programs.

 Passing this test is an achievable goal.
-We will break down the official scoring system, provide training strategies for each event, and show you how to build a simple weekly schedule.
-Along the way, you will learn where to review FBI fitness test scoring details, how FBI PFT scores work, and how to interpret the FBI PFT scoring chart before test day.
+Below we break down the official FBI PFT scoring system event by event, show you the passing standards you need to hit, provide training strategies for each of the four events, and lay out a simple weekly schedule.
+By the end you will know exactly how FBI PFT scoring works and what a competitive score looks like before you ever step on test day.
 Your journey to being PFT-ready starts not with a grueling workout, but with understanding the challenge ahead.
+For candidates looking for the full range of structured tactical training options, CF ONE training programs covers the complete program library beyond law enforcement-specific prep.

 What Are the Four Events of the FBI PFT?